apache/arrow-cookbook/python/source/io.rst

 The resulting table will contain only the projected columns and filtered rows.
-Refer to :func:`pyarrow.parquet.read_table` documentation for details about filters syntax.
+Refer to :func:`pyarrow.parquet.read_table` documentation for details about the syntax for filters.

 .. testcode::